jrpotter/notebook/notes/operating_systems/signals.md

 %%ANKI
 Basic
 Let $n$ be a signal number.
-If a signal of type $n$ is being handled, what happens when another signal of type $n$ is sent?
+If a signal of type $n$ is being handled, what happens when another signal of type $n$ is received?
-Back: It is blocked until the current handler returns.
+Back: N/A. It is blocked until the current handler returns.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1753141632816-->
 END%%

 %%ANKI
 Basic
 Let $m$ and $n$ be distinct signal numbers.
-If a signal of type $m$ is being handled, what happens when a signal of type $n$ is sent?
+If a signal of type $m$ is being handled, what happens when a signal of type $n$ is received?
 Back: The $m$ handler is paused while the $n$ handler is executed.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1753141632818-->